 Key achievements and impact

 Since 2011 UK Community Foundations have managed £27 million in grants for Comic Relief and given out almost 10,000 grants across the UK.

 Community foundations involvement

 As the managing agent for Comic Relief’s Stronger Communities theme we run three programmes that invest in community projects:

 - Local Communities (grants of £1,000 to £10,000) is currently open for applications.
 Please check with your local community foundation to find out when their deadline is - there will be periods when the grant round temporarily closes.

 Community Cash (grants of £500-£1,000) is currently closed for applications.
 Community Cash runs alongside Comic Relief’s annual Campaign and local media partners across the UK.
-To see whether your local community foundation is running it, please click here

 Priority is given to small, locally-based groups or organisations in areas of disadvantage that have a clear understanding of the needs of their community and are undertaking action to address these needs.

 Kandu Arts Sustainable Development is an organisation which aims to reduce anti-social behaviour by using free FA standard football coaching to engage people aged 13-19 around work, living a healthy lifestyle, avoiding drink and drugs, eating well and developing personal skills and aspirations.